-The Butler-Wesson Scholarship is open to students who have completed Year 10 and will be continuing their studies at the College in Years 11 and 12.
+The Butler-Wesson Scholarship is open to students who have completed Year 10 in 2021 and will be continuing their studies at the College in Years 11 and 12.

 - A copy of the most recent report of the student for whom the scholarship is being planned

 - An accompanying letter from the student applicant detailing their involvement in and contribution to the College and/or wider community